 If Touch ID or Face ID fails to recognize your authentication, you will be asked to try again.
 After three unsuccessful attempts, you will need to enter your Master Password.

-You can find these two features in the Security menu, and will find that they work particularly well with either Touch ID, Face ID, or PIN code lock.
+The advanced settings include "Auto-lock timeout" and "Lock on exit."
+You can find these two features in the Security menu, and both work particularly well with either Touch ID, Face ID, or PIN code lock.

 Lock on exit

-If you've enabled this feature, then the app will automatically lock whenever you leave it (when going back to the Home screen on iOS, when switching between apps or when locking the screen).
-We recommend that you keep this setting on as it provides more security.
+If you've enabled this feature, then the app will automatically lock whenever you leave it (when going back to the home screen on iOS, when switching between apps or when locking the screen).
+We also recommend that you keep this setting on for greater security.